Presented to: 36th International Congress on Alcohol and Drug Dependence Glasgow August 19, 1992

-The services in these two countries we are using as a comparison are mainly provided by statutory and not for profit organisations and therefore there can be no accusations that the services provision is profits led as may be the case in the United States.
+The services in these two countries we are using as a comparison are mainly provided by statutory and not for profit organisations and therefore there can be no accusations that the provision of the services is profits led as may be the case in the United States.

-If we consider the services for the care of alcoholics and alcohol misusers in Scotland without a comparison with other developed countries (Table 5), the Health Authorities, Government Authorities, Press and opinion leaders may consider our service provision to be adequate.
+If we consider the services for the care of alcoholics and alcohol misusers in Scotland without a comparison with other developed countries, the Health Authorities, Government Authorities, Press and opinion leaders may consider our service provision to be adequate.
 Studying the services in other countries may address this complacency.

-Interestingly and as might be expected as UK consumption has increased so has the prevalence for liver cirrhosis in Scotland.
+Interestingly and as might be expected as UK consumption has increased so has the prevalence of liver cirrhosis in Scotland.

 The reduction in alcohol consumption in Alberta has occurred despite a relaxation in regulations regarding sales and consumption.
 Whilst one cannot state that there is a direct causal relationship between service provision in Alberta and reduced consumption it seems highly likely that such a relationship exist.